-With more capacity available, production of electricity from existing plants also increases compared to the cost-effective outcome in A1.17 This is seen in Table 6.
+With more capacity available, production of electricity from existing plants also increases compared to the cost-effective outcome in A1.20 This is seen in Table 4.
 We notice that especially supply from old coal power plants increases in A2 compared to A1.
 This crowds out some production from new gas power plants, so that total production of electricity is approximately the same under A1 and A2.
 The share of coal is slightly higher in A2, whereas the share of gas is slightly lower.

-Consistent with almost unchanged production, the price of electricity is also almost the same in A2 as in A1.18 The average price of gas decreases by four percent.
-On the other hand, the price of CO2 increases by about nine percent as the allocation mechanism stimulates capacity maintenance and thus production (as a first order effect), and so the price must increase in order to comply with the overall target.
+Consistent with almost unchanged production, the price of electricity is also almost the same in A2 as in A1.21 The average price of gas decreases by 4%.
+On the other hand, the price of CO2 increases by about 9% as the allocation mechanism stimulates capacity maintenance and thus production (as a first order effect), and so the price must increase in order to comply with the overall target.
 Moreover, the electricity sector now has a bigger share of total emissions as the higher CO2-price reduces emissions in the rest-sector.

-The costs of complying with the overall emissions target increase by five percent (relative to A1) when the quota allocation to power plants is conditioned on maintained capacity.
-Consumers and non-energy producers are worse off due to a higher CO2-tax, but this has its counterpart in higher government tax revenues.
+The costs of complying with the overall emissions target increase by 5% (relative to A1) when the quota allocation to power plants is conditioned on maintained capacity.
+End-users of energy are worse off due to a higher CO2 tax, but this has its counterpart in higher government tax revenues.
 Gas producers lose profits as reduced gas power production leads to lower gas prices, whereas power plants using lignite are the main winners among power producers.
-The higher total welfare costs are due to the fact that more expensive power plants (accounting for the shadow costs of CO2-emissions) are employed to produce almost the same amount of electricity.
-The cost differential is moderated by the fact that there are beneficial terms-of-trade effects for Western Europe as whole in A2, related to lower import prices of natural gas (compared to A1).
+The higher total welfare costs are due to the fact that more expensive power plants (taking into account the shadow costs of CO2-emissions due to the overall CO2 cap) are phased in to produce almost the same amount of electricity.
+The cost differential is moderated by the fact that there are beneficial terms-of-trade effects for Western Europe as a whole in A2, related to lower import prices of natural gas (compared to A1).
 The opposite is the case in A3 and A4, cf. the gas prices in Table 3.

 The first two allocation mechanisms allocate quotas based on historic emissions.
-The other two mechanisms allocate quotas based on plants' current activity levels, i.e., in proportion to either output (A3) or (maintained) capacity (A4).
-Consequently, the latter two mechanisms give enhanced incentives to respectively produce (A3) or maintain/invest in power capacity (A4) for the fossil-based plants that receive quotas.
+The other two mechanisms allocate quotas based on plants' current activity levels, i.e., in proportion to either (maintained) capacity (A3) or output (A4).
+Consequently, the latter two mechanisms give enhanced incentives to respectively maintain/invest in power capacity (A3) or produce (A4) for the fossil-based plants that receive quotas.